Nutrition deficiency, and the resulting

 Because these provide fibre and high levels of protein as well as many other

-nutrients a selection should be consumed at least 3 times a week.
+nutrients a selection of the following should be consumed at least three times a week.

 Like nuts, seeds and